ava-labs/avalanche-docs/docs/tooling/anr-reference.md

 #### Flags

-- `--avalanchego-path string`                  avalanchego binary path
+- `--avalanchego-path string`                  AvalancheGo binary path
 - `--blockchain-specs string`                  [optional] JSON string of array of [(VM name, genesis file path)]
 - `--chain-configs string`                     [optional] JSON string of map from chain id to its config file contents
 - `--custom-node-configs global-node-config`   [optional] custom node configs as JSON string of map, for each node individually.
 Common entries override global-node-config, but can be combined.
 Invalidates `number-of-nodes` (provide all node configs if used).